chainstacklabs/developer-hub-content/coding-articles/yehia-article-thegraph/Article.md

   }
 ```

-Now you have created two token entities or imported them if the token was used before from another pair.
+Now you have created two token entities or imported them if The token already exists from another pair.
 To link entities with each other, you need to add a link by Id, like this

 ```
   createdPair.token0 = event.params.token0.toHexString();
   createdPair.token1 = event.params.token1.toHexString();
-  // Don't forget to save the createdPair entity createdPair.save();
+  //Don't forget to save the createdPair entity createdPair.save();
 ```